esci in jamovi

 ManyLabs1 included a replication of Nosek et al. (2002) in which students who identified as male and female were asked to take an implicit association test (IAT) measuring attitudes towards math vs. art.
 The key research question is to what extent males and females differ in their implicit attitudes towards math.

-Here’s data for the valid participants fom the OSU lab from ManyLabs 1 (we obtained this data from the OSF site for ManyLabs 1) in .csv format.
+Here’s data for the valid participants from the OSU lab from ManyLabs 1 (we obtained this data from the OSF site for ManyLabs 1) in .csv format.
 You can open this directly in ESCI.

-We then specify d_art as the dependent variable (this is the variable showing the IAT score, where scores over 0 represent more positive attitudes towards art, scores less than 0 represent more positive attitudes towards math, and a score of 0 indicates similar attitudes).
+We then specify d_art as the outcome variable (this is the variable showing the IAT score, where scores over 0 represent more positive attitudes towards art, scores less than 0 represent more positive attitudes towards math, and a score of 0 indicates similar attitudes).
 For the grouping variable, we enter sex (the gender that participant identifies with).